 Placing a Camera

 Cameras are placed and adjusted from the Tools menu in edit mode.
 Three tools are available: "Place camera 'A'", "Move camera 'M'", and "Delete camera 'D'".
 A camera can be placed when editing either a Route or a Session.
 A camera placed in a Session will only activate in that Session; a camera placed on a Route will be present in all sessions attached to that route.
-To place a camera, move your viewpoint to the approximate location where you wish to place it, click on Place camera, move your pointer to the exact location on the ground and click LMB.
-The camera view will appear, with the view area marked by four corner angle lines, and a flashing green light indicating the camera has been created and set in 3D space and you are in Move camera mode.
-Use the pointer and LMB to fix the spot for the camera.
-Adjusting the actual view to what is desired is accomplished with the arrow, PgUp, and PgDn keys on the numeric keyboard, allowing you to pan left or right (arrow or cursor keys), up or down (arrow or cursor keys), or forward (PgUp or zoom in key) or backward (PgDn or zoom out key).
-The camera location and mode are fixed by clicking on Place camera a second time.
-Use the PgDn or zoom out key to back off and see the camera.
-Not satisfied?
-Click the pointer on the camera body and click Delete camera to remove the camera, allowing you to start over in a more desirable position using your pointer.
-Or, click on Move camera to regain adjustment control, although this will change the camera's previously set view.
-The Move camera tool can be used to adjust an existing camera.
-Find the camera, select "Move Camera", and LMB click on the camera body to bring up the camera's view.
-Now the camera can be adjusted as described and the adjustments saved by LMB on Place camera.
-Again, backing off to view the camera is a check on your not having created accidentally a second camera.
-The camera itself has a distinctive icon (a camera body and a hood) and has two settings or camera types: Static and Tracking.
-Get in the habit of selecting static or tracking before fixing the location of the camera, because this property can only be changed by deleting and starting over.
+To place a camera, move your viewpoint to the approximate location where you wish it to be, click on Place camera "A", move your pointer to the exact location on the ground and click LMB.
+The camera view will appear with the view area marked by four corner angle lines, and a flashing green light in the lower left indicating the camera has been created and set in 3D space—you are now in Move camera "M" mode.
+Use the pointer and RMB to better fix the spot for the camera.

 Continuous Camera Sequencing